 An ad hoc committee will conduct a study to:

-a. assess the benefits, risks, and sustainable scale potential for carbon dioxide removal and sequestration approaches; and
+- assess the benefits, risks, and sustainable scale potential for carbon dioxide removal and sequestration approaches in terrestrial and coastal environments; and

-3. Assess the costs and benefits of such a research and development program to the extent possible in the timeframe of the study.
+- Estimate the costs and potential impacts of such a research and development program to the extent possible in the timeframe of the study.